Important dates and tips to help small businesses prepare for EOFY

 Posted on: 4 Sep 2024 at 08:59 am

-The use of intuitive accounting software and cloud storage options like Google Drive or Dropbox – in addition to tenancy administration software like myRent.co.nz can help save businesses time.
+Utilizing intuitive accounting software as well as cloud storage such as Google Drive or Dropbox – along with tenancy management software like myRent.co.nz can save businesses time.

-Smaller companies, like restaurants and retailers it is crucial to monitor stock levels when the time for the end of the fiscal year approaches.
+For smaller businesses like restaurants and retailers It’s particularly important to monitor stock levels when the end of financial year is near.

-If you visit your accountant and are unable to remember the levels of your stocks from the last few months this can lead to problems.
+If you go to your accountant and are unable to remember the stock levels you had the last few months it can cause problems.

-A great reminder for small entrepreneurs is that an increase in the immediate asset write-off period during COVID-19, from $500 to $5,000 – is set to be lowered back to $1,000 starting 17 March 2021.
+A great reminder for small business owners is that a temporary boost in the immediate asset write-off period during COVID-19 – from $500 to $5,000 – is being scaled back to $1,000 as of 17 March 2021.

-This change will be a major impact on small-scale companies.
+This is a change that will have a significant impact on small-scale companies.

 Three significant changes are coming in 2021.

-Here are some additional important tax-related reforms which have occurred recently or are on the agenda for 2021.
+Here are some additional important tax-related tax changes that have recently occurred or are in the works for 2021.

-1. Don’t forget that the minimum wage will rise by $1.10, taking it between $18.90 to $20 per hour starting on April 1 2021.
-This could potentially affect your financial records as well as superannuation payments.
+1. Remember that the minimum wage is set to increase by $1.10 to increase it to $18.90 to $20 an hour from April 1 2021.
+This could potentially affect your financial records as well as superannuation payment.

-2. A new 39% personal tax rate will be applied on income above $180,000.
-The new rate will apply starting on April 1st, 2021.
-Tachibana states that it is more likely to impact those who make a living from providing personal services, as opposed to those who have investments and earn capital gains.
+2. A new personal tax rate will be applied to incomes of more than $180,000.
+The new tax rate will be in effect from 1 April 2021.
+Tachibana claims that this is more likely to be a problem for those who earn income from personal service, instead of those who own investments and earn capital gains.

-3. Be aware that the ACC Earners’ levy, that covers the cost of injuries suffered by employees will be kept at their current levels until 2022, to help businesses cope the financial burdens of COVID-19.
-At the time of January 2021 the levy was $1.39 for every $100 (1.39 percent).
+3. Take note that ACC Earners’ levy, that covers the cost related to injuries sustained by employees, will remain at its present levels until 2022 to help companies deal the financial burdens of COVID-19.
+As at January 2021, the levy stood at $1.39 per $100 (1.39%).

-Here are some key information and dates from experts that small business owners might want to keep in mind as they get their home up and running for tax time.
+Here are some important tips and dates from experts that small business owners might want to keep in mind while putting their home ready for tax time.

 1. Finalise your accounts

-• Monitor accounts that are due and outstanding transactions to get a view of the entire year.
+• Check overdue accounts and outstanding transactions to get an overview of the year in its entirety.

-• Examine debtors at the time of 31 March.
-You may also consider writing off any bad debts so they are considered an end-of-year deduction.
+• Re-evaluate debtors on 31 March.
+You may also consider the possibility of writing off any bad debts in order to make them a year-end deduction.

-• List suppliers or clients who’ve invoiced you by 31 March or earlier but aren’t paid until after April.
+• List suppliers or clients who’ve invoiced you on 31 March or earlier, but who won’t be invoiced until April.
 You might want to consider treating these costs as 2020-21 costs.

-• Reconcile your bank accounts , and ensure that the balances are the same on your bank statements.
+• Consolidate your bank accounts and check they match the balances from your bank statements.

-• Make a profit and loss statement in order to determine the amount of profits your company made annually.
+• Prepare your profit-and-loss statement to determine how much profits your company made annually.

-3. Re-read the information you receive from your payroll vendor and Inland Revenue
+3. Re-read the information you receive from your payroll provider and Inland Revenue

-• Examine the data taken during EOFY to determine the financial situation of your business.
+• Examine the data that you have collected during EOFY to evaluate the financial situation of your business.

-• Contact your payroll provider to send EOFY details as early as possible to allow it to be analysed.
+• Ask your payroll vendor to submit EOFY data as soon as you can to allow it to be analysed.

-• Access to Inland Revenue information, including PAYE tax obligations as well as any KiwiSaver obligation for workers.
+• Access Inland Revenue records, including PAYE tax obligations as well as any KiwiSaver obligations for employees.

 4. Superannuation management

-• Check your employer’s superannuation contributions tax (ESCT) rates*, with the rates differing for each employee based on their earnings and length of their tenure.
+• Update your employer superannuation contribution tax (ESCT) rates*, with the rates dependent on their earnings and length of employment.

-*For KiwiSaver, businesses need to pay ESCT for compulsory employers’ contributions of 3 percent, but not on contributions taken from wage payments to employees.
+*For KiwiSaver businesses, they need to pay ESCT on compulsory employer contributions of 3% but not on contributions taken out of the wages of employees.

 5. Maximise your tax refunds

-• Keep track of all expenditures and asset purchases during the year, along with expenditure on improvements or upkeep in order to claim any refunds from EOFY.
+• Track expenses and asset purchases throughout the year, as well as the cost of improvements or maintenance in order to claim any refunds from EOFY.

-• Think about disposing of stock that is no longer needed, as provisions for obsolete stock or stock write-downs aren’t typically allowed as tax deductions.
+• Think about disposing of stock that is no longer needed, as provisions for obsolete stock or stock write-downs are not generally allowed as tax deductions.

-• You should consider making your payments within 63 days after 31 March to obtain an employee-related expense deduction such as holiday pay, bonuses and long-service leaves.
+• It is recommended to pay within 63 days after 31 March, to receive an allowance for employee-related expenses such as holiday pay, bonuses and long-service leaves.

-• If your income is substantially higher than last year, you might want to make an additional voluntary provisional tax payment to align your tax payments to your income.
+• If your income is substantially more than it was last year, think about making an additional tax provisional payment to align your tax obligations with turnover.

-You generally don’t get tax deductions on personal expenses.
-If only business expenses, you could add unnecessary compliance charges if your accountant has to split up what’s tax deductible and the rest of it.
+There aren’t any tax deductions for personal expenses; only business expenses, you could be incurring unnecessary compliance costs if your accountant has to divide what is tax-deductible and what’s not.

-• 1 March 2021 GST return and tax due at the end of January for those who file their GST returns every two months.
+• 1 March 2021 - GST return and payment due for the end of January for those who file their GST returns every two months.

-• 1 April 2021 The new fiscal year starts in New Zealand.
+• 1 April 2021 The new financial year starts from New Zealand.

-• 7 May 2021 Final provisional tax instalment due for the financial year 2020 and last chance to make voluntary tax payments.
+• 7 May 2021 - final installment of the tax proviso for the 2020 financial year and the last opportunity to make tax provisional voluntary payments.

-NOTE: Some dates may vary from the official deadline, for instance when the due date occurs on a weekend, or a public holiday.
+Notice: Some dates may be different from the official date, for example, the due date is a weekend or public holiday.

 Brisbane Business Loans Services